Wall Street Week Ahead: Obama's shoes hard to fill, even for himself

 "From an investing standpoint, what I care more about is the likelihood of getting some sort of deal to avoid the tax increases and spending cuts at the end of the year," he said.

-(Reporting by Rodrigo Campos; Additional reporting by Atossa Araxia Abrahamian and Ryan Vlastelica; Editing by Jan Paschal)
+(Reporting by Rodrigo Campos; Additional reporting by Atossa Araxia Abrahamian and Ryan Vlastelica; Editing by Jan Paschal and David Gregorio)